beamline/mqtt-xes/README.md

 MQTT-XES a lightweight logging mechanism for real-time logging for process mining purposes

-### Installing the library
+### Using the library

-To install the library using Maven, first you need to include, in your `pom.xml` file, the package repository:
+To use the library in your Maven project it is necessary to include, in the `pom.xml` file, the package repository:
 ```xml
 <repositories>
     <repository>